dwbelliston/cloudwedge/docs/guides/getting-started.md

 1. What account ids you want to deploy to, not including the one you will deploy from.

-For example, if I am going to deploy from an account called 'HUB' i dont need its ID, but I do need the account ids for the accounts that will be the 'SPOKES'
+For example, if I am going to deploy from an account called 'HUB' I dont need the HUB account ID, but I do need the account ids for the accounts that will be the 'SPOKES'

 You will also need to follow the informaiton here: